TonyPhipps/tech-notes/Products/sigma.md

   - Starting at 10 - Generic log sources are translated into specific log sources
   - Starting at 30 - Transformation of the log signatures into the taxonomy used by a backend.
   - High Numbers - Environment-specific transformations.
+  - Pipelines are processed in the order listed in the sigma-cli commandline (left to right)
+      - For each --pipeline, files are merged into a single pipeline
+        - Stanza's are executed in priority order, lowest to highest
+          - When priorities match, actually priority is less predictable (by filename?)
+            - Best to be explicit with priority, carefully considering all files being pulled in and priorities in each

 Types of changes include
 - Rule Pre-Processing Transformations